We like to share and learn together, we would like you to join us on this journey and stay informed through our newsletter

 A capital lease affects your ledgers whereas an operating lease doesn't.
 In this article, we compare capital leases vs. operating leases, how they work, and what are the pros of using them.

 Lease administration is a continual process of checking whether the lease's key business points and legal information are being adhered to.
 Learn why it's important, the tasks related to it, and effective ways to manage it.

-The lease commencement date refers to the start or beginning date of the lease term.
 In this article, know the different types of commencement dates, why you should document the date, and how you can implement it.
+Read more at LeasO.

 Lease abstraction aims to simplify complex lease documentation.
 It is a summarized version of important lease terms, conditions, and relevant lease data derived from the original lease document.
 Learn what lease abstraction contains and why you need it.

 A graduated lease is a type of lease agreement between the parties involved where they agree to an adjustment of monthly payments on a periodic basis.
 In this article, know what it is, how it works, and who can benefit from it.

 Lease/contract management is the daily carrying out of tasks associated with a company's lease portfolio.
 In this article, get to know the features and functions of lease management software to ease your workflows.

 Discover how lease management software streamlines operations, improves compliance, and enhances efficiency for businesses.
 Read more at Hubler